Be Air Aware on Ozone Action Days. Prevent air pollution & protect your health

-Our region’s Ozone Season runs March through October and represents the time we normally see the highest levels of ozone.
+For the north Texas region, the Ozone Season runs from March through October, which is the time the Tarrant County area normally sees the highest levels of ozone.

 Ozone Action Day forecasts are typically available one day in advance of predicted high ozone levels.
 Our region’s air quality maps and forecast are available at the North Central Texas Council of Governments website.